vidhianand33/Vidhi04-intern-repo/clean_code.md

 - Replaced deep nesting with early returns.
 - Used meaningful variable and function names.
 - Applied the DRY principle to remove duplication.

+Reflection on Handling Errors & Edge Cases

+Issue with the Original Code:
+- It didn’t check for invalid inputs (e.g., None, empty values, or wrong data types).
+- It relied on nested conditionals.
+- Errors were not properly caught, leading to potential crashes.

+How Does Handling Errors Improve Reliability:
+- Prevents unexpected crashes by catching and handling errors early.
+- Improves user experience by providing clear error messages.
+- Makes debugging easier by logging meaningful error details.